What is organizational culture?

 When it comes to recruiting people and surpassing the competition, organizational culture is a key factor.

 After all, an organization’s culture is one of the most important predictors of employee satisfaction.
-In addition, it is one of the major reasons why workers stay in the company.
+It is also one of the major reasons why workers stay in the company.

 Companies that value culture are more likely to withstand difficult times and changes in the business environment and come out stronger.